b8zeek/bejzik8/README.md

 <h2 align='center'>GitHub README.md Template 😅</h2>

--   _🔭 I am presently in the process of acquiring proficiency in Solidity along with its core concepts 🛠_
+-   _🔭 I am presently in the process of acquiring proficiency in Rust 🦀 along with its core concepts 🛠_
--   _🌱 I am in the process of immersing myself in a thorough exploration of blockchain concepts ⛓️_
 -   _👯 I'm keen to connect with fellow visionaries in the Web3 space, looking forward to collaborative opportunities ✊_
 -   _🤔 My primary goal is to create something truly impactful that will enrich the community as a whole 🐾_
 -   _💬 If you're interested in profound philosophical discussions, don't hesitate to ask me about the purpose of life 🍀_
 -   _📫 Reach me out at: [Telegram](https://t.me/bejzik) | [LinkedIn](https://www.linkedin.com/in/basic.mirko) | [GMail](mailto:bejzik8@gmail.com) 🧭_
--   _⚡ Fun fact: In the past, I was a breakdancer, and to this day, I can still flawlessly execute windmills 😎_
+-   _⚡ Fun fact: In the past, I used to breakdance, I can still windmill 😎_

 <br>